drupal-graphql-compose/documentation/extending/entity_type.md

 | `description` | string  | `automatic` | The field description used withing the schema.                         |
 | `required`    | boolean | `TRUE`      | Interface fields are usually required.
 Optionally disable.             |
 | `multiple`    | boolean | `automatic` | Yes                                                                    |

-## Future plans

-This could be a dynamic derived plugin.
-This would allow us to add new entity types without having to create a new plugin.